 - System-wide Functionality

-A side-by-side comparison of individual product scores can serve as an indicator as to the area(s) where one provider may hold an edge.
-Viewed as a whole, they can deliver an initial glimpse of the strength of the system—or systems—available to buyers.
-As with any details provided in the report, these scores can be used as the basis for questions that will help you learn more during initial discussions with a provider.
+While a side-by-side comparison of individual product scores can be indicative of area(s) where one provider may hold an edge, viewed as a whole, they deliver an initial glimpse of the strength of the system — or systems — available to buyers.
+As with all details in the report, these scores can be used as the basis for questions that help you learn more during initial discussions with providers.

-Takeaway: Consistently strong product scores across all system capabilities are indicative of Origami Risk’s focus on a balanced investment in the development of all components in our single-platform solution.
+Takeaway: Strong product scores that are consistent across all system capabilities are indicative of Origami Risk’s focus on a balanced investment in the development of all components in our single-platform solution.

 User Survey Results

-In addition to their use as part of the formula for deriving product scores in the 2020 RMIS Report, the results of the user survey are also displayed.
-These scores represent the opinion of system users in response questions that ask them to rate their level of satisfaction (on a scale of 1 – 10) in four categories:
+In addition to their use as part of the formula for deriving product scores in the 2021 RMIS Report, the results of the user survey are also displayed for each vendor.
+These scores represent the opinion of system users in response to questions that ask them to rate their level of satisfaction (on a scale of 1 – 10) in four categories:

 - Customer Experience